 Studio Monitors vs Speakers – What’s the Difference?

-With regards to functionality, there is no difference between a speaker and a studio monitor.
+With regard to functionality, there is no difference between a speaker and a studio monitor.
 A studio monitor defines the application rather than the device itself.

 In the case of a studio monitor, the speaker is being used to reference audio playback.
 This audio could be live or pre-recorded.